Vineet15/react-native-ecom-app/README.md

 # react-native-ecom-app

+*Expo base react-native E-Commerce template
-In this implementation of flex architecture through redux, and for local storage, use redux persists and whole app control by appNavigater which implement react-navigation v2.
+*In this app implementation of flex architecture through redux.
+*For local storage use redux persists.
+*For Navigation throught the app use  react-navigation v2.
+*For UI use Native-base Framework.
 This app work still under development.

 React Native E-Commerce is a free theme ideal for apps on  electronics similar ones.